 Find some fresh fruits and veggies.
 You can eat all the vitamins you want, but nothing compares to the power of the antioxidants in fresh foods.
 If I’m in a rush, I just buy a few fruits and veggies, then wash and peel them in my hotel room.

 Do this and you’ll prevent the majority of potential illnesses.

 Keep well hydrated.
 Changing time zones and temperature zones will throw off your thirst and hunger mechanism, plus flying is dehydrating.
 Make sure you’re drinking plenty of water constantly.

-Mascha Davis, MPH, RDN is a Los Angeles-based private practice dietitian who shares her love of health and wellness through a unique global perspective.
+Mascha Davis, MPH, RDN is a nationally-recognized media spokesperson and private practice dietitian based in Los Angeles, who shares her love of health and wellness through a unique global perspective.
 From world-class U.S. medical centers to rural villages in Africa, Mascha has dedicated herself to traveling the world, spreading her love of healthy living through both her humanitarian work and private practice.
-Nothing in life should ever be taken for granted, connect with Mascha at Nomadista Nutrition to ensure yours is as healthy as can be.
-For the full article on healthy travel tips, read on here!
+Learn more at Nomadista Nutrition.